raphlinus/raphlinus.github.io/_posts/2023-06-08-shader-converter.md

 The widespread use of shader translation makes the situation even worse.
 When writing HLSL that will be translated into other shader languages, it's no longer sufficient to consider [Shader Model 5] to be a baseline, but rather the developer needs to keep in mind all the features that don't translate to other languages.
 In some cases, the semantics change subtly (the rules for the various flavors "count leading zeros" when the input is 0 vary), and in other cases, like these device scoped barriers.

 A separate category is things technically forbidden by the spec, but expected to work in practice.
 A good example here is the mixing of atomic and non-atomic memory operations (see gpuweb#2229).
 The spirv-cross shader translation tool casts non-atomic pointers to atomic pointers to support this common pattern, which is technically undefined behavior in C++, but in practice lots of people would be unhappy if the Metal shader compiler did anything other than the reasonable thing.
 Since Metal's semantics are based on C++, I'd personally love to see this resolved by adopting std::atomic_ref from C++20 (Metal is still based on C++14).
-I'll also not that the official Metal shader compiler tool generates [reasonable IR] for this pattern.
+I'll also note that the official Metal shader compiler tool generates [reasonable IR] for this pattern.
 It's concerning that using open source tools such as spirv-cross triggers technical undefined behavior, but it's probably not a big problem in practice.

+I understand the incentives, but overall I find it disappointing that Metal chases shiny new features like ray-tracing, while failing to provide a solid, spec-compliant foundation for GPU compute.

 ## Onward